Union Chapel, Islington

-Union Chapel is a working church, live entertainment venue and charity drop-in centre for the homeless in Islington, London, England.
-Built in the late 19th century in the Gothic revival style, the church is Grade I-listed.
+Union Chapel is a working Congregational church, live-entertainment venue and charity drop-in centre for the homeless in Islington, London, England.
+Built in the late 19th century in the Gothic Revival style, the church is a Grade I-listed building.
 It is at the north end of Upper Street, near Highbury Fields.

 As a venue

 Union Chapel hosts live music, film, spoken word and comedy events.
 There are around 250 events per year.
 It was voted London's Best Live Music Venue by readers of Time Out magazine in 2002, 2012 and again in 2014.
-It has a reputation for great acoustics, thanks to its design.
+It has a reputation for excellent acoustics, due to its design.

 Margins Homelessness Project

 The Margins Project, based in the Union Chapel, provides a range of support services to people facing homelessness, crisis and isolation.
-It operates Monday & Wednesday drop-in that provides advice around accessing benefits, support showers and laundry facilities.
-There is also a Supported Employment Programme which provides opportunity for people who have experienced homelessness and crisis to get back into work.
-Plus a Winter Night Shelter and support services such as access to therapy.
+It operates a twice-weekly drop-in that provides advice around accessing benefits, support showers and laundry facilities.
+There is a Supported Employment Programme which provides opportunities for people who have experienced homelessness and crisis to get back into employment.
+There is also a Winter Night Shelter and support services such as access to therapy.

 Union Chapel Church

 Union Chapel is a Congregational church and part of the Congregational Federation.
-The church describes itself as "An open community exploring and revitalising the faith in challenging times" and meets every Sunday for worship.
-The church meets every Sunday at 11am and is committed building community and encouraging social justice.
-It also runs Culture Cafe 11am - 2pm each Wednesday to help tackle social isolation and provide a space for conversation and creativity.
+The church describes itself as "a community of Christians of diverse backgrounds committed to living lives that are spiritual, sustainable and responsive to the Gospel’s prophetic call for justice and peace."
+The church meets every Sunday at 11am and is committed to racial, economic, social and climate justice.